Skip to content

 Stage 1 – part 2

-From Monday 14 October a question will be released every Monday, Wednesday and Friday with the final question of Stage 1 posted on Wednesday 20 November.
+A question will be released every Monday, Wednesday and Friday with the final question of Stage 1 posted in late November.

 Every correct answer reveals a piece of information that helps solve the Final Task.